 Senior Leaders at American Express needed a tool where they could have real-time updates of the call centres on the go.
 The existing product did not suit their needs as it was very in-depth, by displaying more data than they needed to see and you needed to be within the secure network using your PC to view it.

 Lead UX Designer throughout the whole product journey, from Alignment, Researching to Implementation and Evolving etc.

 Take only the core data from the existing product I’d worked on (find the case study here) and display it on business Apple devices; iPad, iPhone and iWatch.
-The ability to set up and send custom notifications for call centers of interest.
-We worked with an internal mobile security team, that owned the secure container, so that the senior leadership could safely have it installed on their devices.
+The ability to set up and send custom notifications for call centres of interest.
+We worked with an internal mobile security team, that owned the secure container so that the senior leadership could safely have it installed on their devices.

 - Needed to be viewed on a Laptop/PC